pmcgrenery/WxBrief/TESTING.md

 ### **As a user, I want to be able to play/stop the radar animation as well as move from frame to frame, so that I can examine the current situation more thoroughly.**

-1. In the control bar there is a play button to the left that allows the user to play and pasue the animation.
+1. In the control bar there is a play button to the left that allows the user to play and pause the animation.
 2. To the right of the play button there are controls to allow the user to skip forward or back one frame at a time.

 <img src="docs/user-story-18.png" style="width:600px">